Travelling while you work or vice versa with nomad travel insurance

 What are the top priorities for working abroad?

-"There’s a bit more planning required on a working holiday," Tripadvisr tells us.
+"There’s a bit more planning required on a working holiday," TripAdvisor tells us.
 "Not only to ensure your chosen destination is set up for remote working, but also to make the most of your free time in a new country."

 Here are a few key things to consider for planning to work abroad.